Best Mandarin in the World + Great Restaurants in Greater Seattle

 - Little to no seed

 The problem with the mandarins in my hometown is that they are usually very small in size and have too many seeds.
 So to my surprise, both Orris actually match all of the above criteria.
-They both claim “over 30 years of Research and Development”, Jaffa Orri #4450 has even claimed itself to be the favorite snack of Queen Elizabeth I. While I don’t know how much of a truth is in that statement, the Volcani Center looks legit.
+They both claim “over 30 years of Research and Development”, Jaffa Orri #4450 has even claimed itself to be the favorite snack of Queen Elizabeth I (honestly I don’t know how much of a truth is in that statement haha).
 Anyways, these are what the Orris look like:

 I’ll save the small talk and go straight to the comparison.
 Basically Jaffa Orri #4450 is the “more vanilla” version of Shoham Orri #4055, namely: